 - The term for the Vice-chair shall be one year.
 The Vice-chair shall become the Chair for the following year.

-- The term for the Secretary, an Executive Committee member, shall be two years.
+- The term for the Secretary, an Executive Committee member, shall be one year.

 - The terms for the other two Executive Committee members shall be one year.